What are the 7 main principles of GDPR?

 Data controllers must comply with GDPR

-It is evident that this regulation is about complying.
-GDPR is also about the need for regular review and updates to ensure that best practice is always in place and is subject to oversight by public authorities.
+This regulation is about complying.
+GDPR is also about the need for regular review and updates to ensure that best practices are always in place and are subject to oversight by public authorities.